tstokrk/bme-data-exp/README.md

 2. Clone the repository to your local PC

-Go to your home directory, and clone the repository using link or your own (in case you made a copy - fork)
+Go to your home directory, and clone the repository.
+In case you made a copy (fork) provide your own URL

 ```
 cd